What Happens If Someone Files Taxes In Your Name?

 How you respond to ID theft and tax fraud will depend on whether you notice it before or after the IRS does.

-File your paper tax return and include a Form 14039 (Identity Theft Affidavit).
-This form informs the IRS that you believe you’re a victim of identity theft.
+- If you see signs that your identity was stolen first: File your paper tax return and include a Form 14039 (Identity Theft Affidavit).
+This informs the IRS that you believe you’re a victim of identity theft.
 You’ll need to mail it to the IRS address in your state or to the address where you would normally send it.

-The IRS will send you a 4883C or 6330C letter with a request that you verify your identity and declare that you did not file the false tax return under investigation.
+- If the IRS informs you that you could be the victim of identity theft: You’ll receive an IRS notice 4883C or 6330C letter with a request that you verify your identity and declare that you did not file the false tax return under investigation.
 You’ll also likely have to speak to an IRS agent over the phone, or you may need to visit your local IRS Taxpayer Assistance Center.

-⚡️ Get alerted to fraud faster.
-Aura’s award-winning identity theft protection solution provides the fastest and most reliable fraud alerts.
-Learn more about how Aura keeps your money, credit, and identity safe.
+Get alerted to fraud faster.
+Aura’s award-winning identity theft protection solution provides the fastest and most reliable fraud alerts

 2. Respond to any IRS letters (5071C, CP01E, etc.)